-Absent extenuating circumstances, the first round of the Competition will occur on the same day via an online videoconference platform.
-There will be a separate virtual regional competition for each of the following six geographic regions: Atlanta, Chicago, Dallas, Los Angeles, New York and San Francisco.
+Absent extenuating circumstances, the first round of the Competition will occur on the same day at six U.S. locations (Atlanta, Chicago, Dallas, Los Angeles, New York, and San Francisco) corresponding to six geographic regions.

 Each region shall comprise at least four teams.
 As a general rule, a team will be assigned to the region corresponding to the law school's primary location, in the order of receipt of the team's entry form.
 The Project Team may assign teams to other regions at its discretion to meet the needs and goals of the Competition.